Skip to content

 To access this post, you must purchase VIP monthly subscription or log in

-This is a model answer for the Academic Writing Task 1 from the IELTS exam in Italy that was shared recently.
+This is a model answer for the Academic Writing Task 1 from an IELTS exam in Italy that was shared recently.
 This response is likely to get Band 8 or 8.5 in IELTS.
-You should spend about 20 minutes on this task The maps below show the university campus at present and in the future, after the planned changes.
+You should spend about 20 minutes on this task The chart below describes the production of four different types of fruit in one Australian state between 1995 and 2015, measured in million kilograms.
 Summarise the information by selecting and reporting the main features and make comparisons where relevant.
-Write at least 150 words * Note: these aren’t the actual maps given in the test, they were recreated for the purpose of demonstration.
-Band 8.5 Model Answer The two maps show the present layout of a university campus and its proposed future changes.
-Overall, it is clear that while many changes have been planned, the most prominent ones will be the construction of a new… Read More »IELTS Report, topic: Two maps of a university campus, before and after changes
+Write at least 150 words * Note: this isn’t the actual chart given in the test, it was recreated for the purpose of demonstration.
+Band 8.5 Model Answer The chart illustrates the production levels of four types of fruit, oranges, apples, pears, and peaches, in one Australian state over a 20-year period, from 1995 to 2015, measured in million… Read More »IELTS Report, topic: Bar chart describing the production of four different types of fruit

 To access this post, you must purchase VIP monthly subscription or log in

-IELTS Speaking Test in Canada (Part 2, Describe a situation where you had to wait)
+IELTS Speaking Test in Canada (Part 1, Your Schedule)

 To access this post, you must purchase VIP monthly subscription or log in